Vogon38/Vogon38/README.md

 ## What I'm up to

 :computer: I'm currently working as a Software Tester Engineer <br>
-:books: I'm learning about DevOps, Frontend and Backend 💬 Ask me about anything related to software testing or my tech learning journey!
+:books: I'm learning about DevOps, Frontend and Backend <br>
+💬 Ask me about anything related to software testing or my tech learning journey!
 <br>
 <br>